 The Neighbourhood Plan was launched at an Open Parish Meeting on 15 May 16.
 We have applied for and received the first part of a Locality Grant.
 Over 1000 leaflets have been distributed to all Wickham Market residents and 113 have been returned with comments suggesting what should be included.
 A Housing Needs Assessment has been conducted by an independent consultant suggesting that the village may have to accept between 30 - 110 houses by 2036.

 Our second Open Day was held on 6 Nov 16 when we presented our Draft Vision which was generally well received by all.
 We have now written our Objectives to achieve this vision.

 We commissioned a Heritage and Character Assessment and this has now been received and can be found on the web site.
 Unfortunately, this did not tell us much more than the recently revised Conservation Area Appraisal.
-We have also commissioned a Landscape Appraisal which is now undergoing final amendment; this is a good document and looks at where development would cause least harm from a landscape perspective.
+We have also commissioned a Landscape Appraisal which is now complete, this is a good document and looks at where development would cause least harm from a landscape perspective.

 Cllr Dick Jenkinson, Chairman of Wickham Market Neighbourhood Plan Committee

 There were lots of very useful comments collected for the Draft Vision Open Day.
 They are available to view on the Documents page.

 There was a great turn out from the village for the Draft Vision Open Day.
 Over 142 people came to see and hear about the draft vision for the village.
 Each of the working groups had displays showing the results of the recent survey which was used to feed in to the vision.
 There were lots of opportunities for villages to discuss and comment on the findings.
 There were also displays by the George pub project team and Lehmann House project.
 The NP chairman Dick Jenkinson gave a presentation on progress so far and the draft vision.
 See Documents for a copy of the slides.
 Pictures taken at the event can be seen in the Gallery.